Cyberlorians/Articles/AADGCP.md

 anomalous behavior, allowing agencies to more uniformly enforce security policies that limit access, as well as quickly detect and take action against anomalous behavior when needed.".

 I am going to explain and walk you through how to Federate Google Cloud with Azure Active Directory, see google [doc](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-active-directory).
+I recommend reading the entire document a few times to get a full grasp of each scenario.
+A key note with the entire setup is that with whatever custom domain name you end up using that is tied to the identity suffix, that is how your pass-through is going to work.
+I won't deep dive into it, just review the doc and follow the flow.

-*Disclaimer* - My example will be to not only use AAD as the sole identity provider but to leverage 'cloud only accounts' from the AAD side.
+*Disclaimer* - My example will not only use AAD as the sole identity provider but to leverage 'cloud only accounts' from the AAD side.
 Why cloud only?
 In a lot of scenarios, the other endoint, GCP in this case is for administrative purposes only.
 So, I am keeping seperation of duties and least privilege in mind rather than syncing a tiered admin account from on prem and flowing through.
 In short, better security.
 See diagram below of the setup.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/overviewaadgcp.png)